-In pairs students will be required to complete an analysis of a case.
-The case and requirements will be posted on Moodle by the end of Week 3.
-Details of the pair assignment requirements will also be reviewed during class time.
-Student pairs will be assigned at the end of week 2.
+In groups of 3 students will be required to complete an analysis of a case.
+The case and requirements will be posted on eClass by the end of Week 3.
+Details of the group assignment requirements will also be reviewed during class time.
+Student groups will be assigned at the end of week 2.